HatfieldConsultants/chatfield-rstudio/README.md

 ## About the Name

-CHatField is a portmanteau of ChatGPT, our company name Hatfield, and the initial's our company's founder Chris Hatfield (CH).
+CHatField is a portmanteau of ChatGPT, our company name Hatfield, and the initials of our company founder Chris Hatfield (CH).